-Soft tissue release is a form of bodywork designed specifically around the area of neuromuscular therapy.
+Soft Tissue Release is a form of bodywork designed specifically around the area of neuromuscular therapy.
 This type of therapy focuses on increasing recovery rates of muscular injuries, fixing muscular imbalances, and relieving chronic pain.
-Soft tissue release is a popular form of therapy among athletes as it is a quick and effective way of achieving strength and flexibility after muscular injuries.
+A soft tissue release is a popular form of therapy among athletes as it is a quick and effective way of achieving strength and flexibility after muscular injuries.

 How do you know if Soft Tissue Release is the right therapy for you?

-Well, if you experience any of the following symptoms then you could probably benefit from the treatment: frequent sports injuries, back pain, soft tissue injuries caused by car accidents, carpel tunnel syndrome, repetitive strain injuries, and office related injuries.
-Soft tissue release is an effective why to relieve muscle tissue pain and tension while preventing further damage.
+Well, if you experience any of the following symptoms then you could probably benefit from the treatment: frequent sports injuries, back pain, soft tissue injuries caused by car accidents, carpal tunnel syndrome, repetitive strain injuries, and office related injuries.
+Soft tissue release is an effective way to relieve muscle tissue pain and tension while preventing further damage.